liu3zhenlab/easysbatch/README.md

       --help              help information
 ```
 ## BUG REPORT
-Please report any bugs or suggestion on github or by email to Sanzhen Liu (liu3zhen@gmail.com).
+Please report any bugs or suggestion on GitHub or by email to Sanzhen Liu (liu3zhen@gmail.com).

 ## LICENSE
 The script and parameter documents are distributed under MIT licence.